Migrate from traditional to headless CMS: A step-by-step guide

 Exporting content from a monolithic CMS typically involves writing scripts or code that interact with the CMS’s database and API to retrieve the desired content and format it for export.
 The specifics of the process will depend on the CMS being used and the desired format of the exported content.

-It is important to verify that you have the necessary permissions and access to export the content and ensure a backup of the content is completed before attempting to export content.
+It is important to verify that you have the necessary permissions and access to export the content and ensure a backup of the content is completed before changes and the content transfer begin.

 CMS export tools

-One thing I’ve learned in the past is that having an export feature doesn’t automatically mean everything is okay, it’s more what the export does and then how you can use it that matters more.
-For instance, in the past, I’ve come across an image export feature, but instead of exporting the CMS image, which was not in a DAM, it provided a reference identifier and other information for it, which is not exactly what I required.
+One thing I’ve learned over time is that having an export feature doesn’t automatically mean everything is okay; it’s more what the export does and then how you can use it that matters more.
+For instance, I once came across an image export feature, but instead of exporting the CMS image, which was not in a DAM, it provided a reference identifier and other information for it, which is not exactly what I required.

 Custom export scripts